jwodder/doapi/FUTURE.md

 ## Command-Line Interface

-- While waiting for actions to finish (or while paginating results for `doapi-request`), dump each object as soon as it completes/is available

 - When creating/operating on multiple objects and one produces an error, there should be an option for continuing with the rest (including waiting?)